cloudkernel-tech/kerloud_gitbook/en/KERLOUD_LITE.md

 **Notes:**

-(1) The default XT60 cable (12AWG) allows norminal 30A and maximum 60A current, and can be used for small current senarios only.
+(1) The default XT60 cable (12AWG) allows norminal 30A and maximum 60A current, and can be used for small current scenarios only.

 To support a maximum 160A continuous current, users have to change the cable and corresponding battery connectors.
 The recommended configuration is: